-Sudden or shocking losses--due to events like crimes, accidents, or suicide--can be traumatic.
-There is no way to prepare.
-They can challenge your sense of security and confidence in the predictability of life.
-You may experience symptoms such as sleep disturbance, nightmares, distressing thoughts, social isolation, or severe anxiety.
+Sudden losses--due to events like crimes, accidents, or suicide--can be traumatic.
+There is no way to prepare, and often no way to say goodbye.
+Such loss can especially challenge your sense of security and confidence in the predictability of life.

-Predictable losses--like those due to terminal illness--sometimes allow more time to prepare for the loss.
+Predictable losses--like those due to terminal illness--can allow more time to adjust and prepare.
 However, they create two layers of grief: the grief related to the anticipation of the loss and the grief related to the final loss.

-The length of the grief process is different for everyone.
 There is no predictable schedule for grief.
-Although it can be quite painful at times, the grief process cannot be rushed.
+It is different for everyone.
+Although grieving can be very painful at times, it cannot be rushed.
 It is important to be patient with yourself as you experience the feelings and your unique reactions to the loss.
 With time and support, things generally do get better.
 However, it is normal for significant dates, holidays, or other reminders to trigger feelings related to the loss.
 Taking care of yourself, seeking support, and acknowledging your feelings during these times are ways that can help you cope.